bcgov/startup-sample-project-aws-containers/README.md

 ## Contributing

 Be aware that pull request from fork will fail due to the lack of access of the secrets variables.
-You are still welcome to participe but for the plan to work before merge it has to be done from within the repository.
+You are still welcome to participle but for the plan to work before merge it has to be done from within the repository.

 :warning: The terraform plan stage will fail in cross account pr workflow :warning: